Football Official

 Do NCAA and NFL refs typically hold other jobs, also?

-Asked by A-Train over 11 years ago
+Asked by A-Train about 12 years ago

 Yes.
 As far as I understand, the only major sport in the US that has "full-time" officials is baseball.
 While the salaries the NFL officials make is significant, they are employed full time elsewhere.
 They are lawyers, educators, finance people, and a host of other professionals.
 College officials, even in the highest level conferences, don't come close to the income of the NFL officials so they definitely have regular jobs.